43 Social policy

 Social policy is a way of describing the actions and configuration of governments, the family, markets and civil society in meeting the wellbeing of citizens and residents.
 The formal and informal rules and regulations governing access to goods and services create forms of inclusion and sites of exclusion.
 Invariably, the design and implementation of social policies reflects and embeds value judgements about the good life and the good society.
 As discussed throughout this chapter, the means and ends of social policy are often controversial and highly contested.
 Political debates frequently revolve around the overall size of the welfare funding envelope, the shape of the welfare system, the forms of delivery and the identities of ‘deserving’ and ‘undeserving’ beneficiaries.
 Although Australia has a long history of welfare conditionality, there has been an intensification of this in recent decades.
 This has coincided with changing discourses around the role and impacts of welfare, including an increased focus on the perceived toxic impacts of long-term ‘welfare dependency’.
 Where welfare was once viewed as an acceptable safety net or fallback measure for alleviating poverty, it is now regularly described as a core contributing factor to moral decay and decline.

 The framing and reframing of welfare in Australian society has had, and continues to have, a direct influence on how social policies are constructed, implemented and monitored.
 Social policies themselves both reflect and are active in the construction of these dominant narratives.
-They can be used as tools to unite, enable and empower, but also to divide, govern and coerce.
+They can be used as tools to unite, enable and empower, but also to divide, discriminate and coerce.
 The history and case studies contained in this chapter provide examples of this variability.
 Debates around these aspects of social policy will likely continue into the future, as Australia rapidly defines and redefines its national identity in both domestic and international contexts.
 Being alert to the changing contexts within which social policy is discussed, designed and implemented is an important first step in being able to deconstruct and question social policy objectives – critical factors in ensuring robust democratic debate among students and scholars of social policy, but also among practitioners, beneficiaries and the wider public.

 References